 Ron Kuka, Program Coordinator, Faculty Associate (MFA: University of Iowa) has published short stories in the Iowa Journal of Literary Studies, Toyon, and Pavement.
 His teaching has been recognized with the Chancellor’s Hilldale Award for Excellence in Teaching.
 He serves as Faculty Advisor of Madison Review and also helps coordinate the Oakhill Prison Humanities Project.

-Erika Meitner, Professor of English, Director of the MFA Program (MFA, University of Virginia) is the author of six books of poems, including Ideal Cities, winner of the National Poetry Series competition (Harper Collins), Holy Moly Carry Me (BOA Editions), winner of the 2018 National Jewish Book Award in poetry, and a finalist for the 2018 National Book Critics Circle award in poetry, and most recently, Useful Junk (BOA Editions).
-Her poems have been anthologized widely, and have appeared in publications including The New York Times Magazine, The New Republic, Ploughshares, and American Poetry Review.
+Erika Meitner, Professor of English, Director of the MFA Program (MFA, University of Virginia) is the author of six books of poems, including Ideal Cities, winner of the National Poetry Series competition (Harper Collins), Holy Moly Carry Me (BOA Editions), winner of the 2018 National Jewish Book Award in poetry and a finalist for the 2018 National Book Critics Circle award in poetry, and most recently, Useful Junk (BOA Editions 2022).
+Her poems have been anthologized widely, and have appeared in publications including The New York Times Magazine, The New Yorker, The New Republic, Ploughshares, and American Poetry Review.
 She also creates larger-scale documentary photo/text projects on urban environments.
-She received both an MFA in Creative Writing as a Henry Hoyns Fellow and an MA in Religious Studies as a Morgenstern Fellow in Jewish Studies at the University of Virginia.
-She is former director of Creative Writing and Professor of English at Virginia Tech.

-Beth (Bich Minh) Nguyen, Professor of English, Director of Wisconsin Institute for Creative Writing (MFA: University of Michigan) is the author of the memoir Stealing Buddha’s Dinner, the novel Short Girls, the novel Pioneer Girl, and the forthcoming memoir Owner of a Lonely Heart.
-She has received an American Book Award and a PEN/Jerard Award and her work has appeared in publications including The New Yorker, The Paris Review, Time Magazine, The New York Times, and Best American Essays.
+Beth (Bich Minh) Nguyen, Dorothy Draheim Professor of English, Director of Wisconsin Institute for Creative Writing (MFA: University of Michigan) is the author of the memoir Stealing Buddha’s Dinner, the novel Short Girls, the novel Pioneer Girl, all published by Viking/Penguin, and the forthcoming memoir Owner of a Lonely Heart (Scribner 2023).
+She has received an American Book Award and a PEN/Jerard Award and her work has appeared in publications including The New Yorker, The Paris Review, Time Magazine, The New York Times, and Best American Essays 2021.
 Her work has also been featured in numerous university and community reads programs.

-Porter Shreve, Mark and Elisabeth Eccles Professor of English, Director of the Creative Writing Program (MFA: University of Michigan) is the author of the novels The Obituary Writer, Drives Like a Dream, When the White House Was Ours (all published by Houghton Mifflin Harcourt), and The End of the Book (Louisiana State University Press), His books have been on best of the year lists in many newspapers and magazines including the Chicago Tribune, the San Francisco Chronicle, and the New York Times.
-He is co-editor of three anthologies and three textbooks, and his fiction, nonfiction, essays, Op-Eds, and book reviews have appeared in Witness, Salon, the Chicago Tribune, the Boston Globe, the San Francisco Chronicle, the Washington Post, the New York Times, and other publications.
+Porter Shreve, Mark and Elisabeth Eccles Professor of English, Director of the Creative Writing Program (MFA: University of Michigan) is the author of the novels The Obituary Writer, Drives Like a Dream, When the White House Was Ours (all published by Houghton Mifflin Harcourt), and The End of the Book (Louisiana State University Press).
+His books have been on best of the year lists in many newspapers and magazines including the Chicago Tribune, the San Francisco Chronicle, and the New York Times.
+He is co-editor of three anthologies and three textbooks, and his work has appeared in Witness, Salon, the Chicago Tribune, the Boston Globe, the San Francisco Chronicle, the Washington Post, the New York Times, and other publications.

-Paul Tran, Assistant Professor of English and Asian American Studies (MFA, Washington University in St. Louis) is the author of the poetry collection All the Flowers Kneeling (Penguin Poets, February 2022).
+Paul Tran, Assistant Professor of English and Asian American Studies (MFA, Washington University in St. Louis) is the author of the 2022 poetry collection All the Flowers Kneeling (Penguin Poets).
 A recipient of the Ruth Lilly & Dorothy Sargent Rosenberg Fellowship from the Poetry Foundation, Tran’s work appears in The New Yorker, The Nation, Best American Poetry, and elsewhere.
-They have received fellowships from Voices of Our Nations Arts Foundation, Lambda Literary Foundation, Fine Arts Work Center in Provincetown, and the National Endowment for the Arts.
-Tran received an MFA in poetry from Washington University in St. Louis, where they also taught as a Graduate Fellow and Senior Poetry Fellow.
-They are poetry editor at The Offing Magazine and have served as poetry slam coach for teams at Brown University, Columbia University, and Washington University, and have held a Wallace Stegner fellowship in poetry at Stanford University.
+They have received fellowships from Voices of Our Nations Arts Foundation, Lambda Literary Foundation, Fine Arts Work Center in Provincetown, the Wallace Stegner Fellowship at Stanford University, and the National Endowment for the Arts.
+Tran is poetry editor at The Offing Magazine and has served as poetry slam coach for teams at Brown University, Columbia University, and Washington University.